j-s-ashley/cz-2025-summer-minutes/council-this-week.md

 In attendence:
- - Tyron Basil William Mr. Gecko Beandip and Maria
  - CZ
+ - Tavi
  - Nyanza
+ - David
+ - Ella
+ - Leah
  - Lili
+ - Nori
+ - Diamond
- - Tavi
+ - Melaph
- - Vivi
+ - Joseph
  - Zely
- - Ella
- - Timothy
- - Elliette
- - Ida
  - Jordan

- - Leah
- - David
+Called to order 18:02

 # Warm fuzzies

-Shoutout to Tyron Basil Beandip.

-Vivi - Party last night was so fun!

-Zely - Shoutout to everyone who showed up, we had a great time

-Nyanza - Shoutout to Vivi for smooth 3 a.m. fire alarm
+Jordan - Leah, for being there for whatever vibe, always positive

+Tavi - Whoever lost a fork, thank you, it's beautiful

+Ella - Emmet for organizing hab parties consistently and Tahiel for letting me use the tomatoes

 # Latest vibe

-3 a.m. fire alarm - Tavi

-Giving potato famine vibes
+Nyanza - Good community building, people yapping on the balcony, it's been nice

 # Workshifter of the week

-Nick for cleaning the womb floors.

-David for showing up to IKC.
+Ella - ICKY, it's always nasty and ya'll do a great job

-Everyone who showed up to the double hour workshift event.
+Tavi - Whoever showed up to the hab party

 # Member announcements

-Timothy - Red card: Give to police/ICE/etc. informs officials that they need a warrant and you reserve your rights

-Leah - Friends had a run ins with laced drugs.
-We have fent test strips.
-Test your shit.

-Ella - 200s bathroom has the strips.

-Ella - The likelihood of being fined for setting off the fire alarm goes up with each instance.
-If they decide to fine, that also means they can bring police with them.
+Melaph - Whoever stole my cigarette pack with my very unique lighter, I hope you enjoy.
+I hexed you.

+Tavi - You can get Berkeley and Oakland library cards for free.
+For the Oakland one you just have to live in California.
+Oakland had a competition where kids/teens designed the card.

+Vivi - It's my birthday on Thursday.
+Not doing anything big, but I'll be on Itos.

 # Manager announcements

-VOCs are here!
-For the day.
-Hold management accountable!
-This is our workshift, we need to be doing ours.
-Give us feedback!
-Also, I'll be away for the next week.
-Will discuss counczil options for next week.
-Open positions are the same.
-Talk to me or any manager about any of the positions. - CZ

-Second half of the summer officially started, new move ins, we've reworked the workshift schedule.
-We'll post opportunities Mondays or Tuesday.
-Workshift announcements will be made on the workshift hub as well as the general chat. - Joseph

-Don't ignore your DMs.
-I'll continue sending out hour updates in DMs. - Elliette

-No board this week, Tavi will not be at the next one, attend the meeting if you can! - Tavi

-Confessionz are back.
-Link drop in manager-announcements, to be reposted on Sec hub. - Jordan
+## CZ

+I am back from the land of smog and terrible freeways (SoCal)!
+I will be catching up on DMs, emails, and tasks(Member Resource Folder, VOCs, etc.) on Monday/Tueday.
+Please feel free to bump anything on Wednesday if I don’t get to it by then!

+### List of empty positions

+**Year-long**
+ - Adcom Representative
+ - Board representative (position 2 of 2)

+**Summer**
+ - safe space and security (position 2 of 2)

+**Fall**
+ - house
+ - secretary
+ - health
+ - habitability
+ - social (2 positions)
+ - safe space and security (position 2 of 2)

+---

+If you see propped doors, please close them.
+We should not have propped doors at all, but if you see them especially after 4 p.m. when construction has left, please remove the props.

+## Ella

+If you care about what goes in the health cabinet, fill out the restock form.
+If you want to bring anything to our immediate attention, it is in the Health Manager Discord Hub (and linked [here](https://docs.google.com/forms/d/e/1FAIpQLSdmZ-rUeO2Dh6j_J5o9QQUOxfKT1ClMsXewNIkrAmsOyxYHRw/viewform?usp=sharing&ouid=107794594029813688593)).

+---

+Run for social for fall!

+## Tavi

+Board allocated POC house 1/4 of the budget we asked for in a vote held while the proponents of the budget were absent.

+Q - Ella - Slashed budget, is that the 10 hours a week and room and board?

+A - One or the other.
+We asked for 100k, got 24k.

+---

+Run for Board rep!

+## Nyanza

+Mail announce3mnt, I'v cleard the mail caibinet of old letters, just packets I'm still trying to figure out what to do with.
+Lots of extra magazines.

+Suggestion: bonfire; rebuttal: ICKY can use them to put at the bottom of trash cans; additional rebuttal: we have lots of newspaper for that.

+Melaph - Can I propose we do a greenlight for a collage?

+Nyanza - Yeah!
+Next green light.

+## Vivi

+Unofficial, prefall room bids.
+We have a lot of new movins and it will make everything a lot smoother.

+Q - How many new move ins?
+A - Like 40

+Nori - People that left during the spring and are coming back during the fall?

+Ella - Expected number of vacancies?
+A - Keeps changing

-## Fire alarms
+## Jordan

-Thank you to everyone that evacuated.
-We can get fined if people do not evacuate.
-We can get fined if the fire alarm is pulled without cause.
+There are still no confessionz

 # Nominations, Elections, and Installations

+Safe space and security person not here today, next time.

+Vivi convinced CZ to run for house manager.
+Proposed last minute, tabled until next week.

 # Motions and Discussions

+## Espresso machine

+Donnel removed this from motions over budgetary concerns.
+Tavi - There's 13k in the furniture budget.
+Melaph - My concern is cleaning.
+ICKY is already intense.

-## Motion 8.1 - PNG
+## Motion 9.1

-Motion to PNG Fionn Rowntree-Roberts submitted by …
+2nd Week Vote: PNG (⅔ over 2 Councils): Motion to PNG Fionn Rowntree-Roberts submitted by ...

-He is my ex-boyfriend, situation has been going on for 10 months.
-He visits multiple times a week, goes to parties, been too scared to do anything until now.
-Always on the brink of a panic attack living here, I want to feel safe.
-He almost hit me with his car outside of CZ.
-I just want to ask for your support.

 Rationale: This person has caused a czar to feel scared in the house.

+Diamond's statement:

+I definitely feel like this situation has been blown out of poropotion.
+Microagressions ever since I met her.
+I've sat on this to make everyone comfortable.
+This has been confusing for everyone around us.
+Thought it ended on good terms.
+I understand the feelings of seeing your ex but I feel like emotions have been irrational and immature.
+Previously Fionn had only been allowed in my room.
+I would like to make a proposal to allow him in the house but only in my room, not to parties.
+I apologize to Cassandra for making her feel unsafe.

+Melaph's statement:

+I think everyone's instict is to vote yes, but Finn is Dime's best friend.
+Dime's room has become a room of friendship and love, if we PNG a person who's a part of that kind of community, we're making that.
+He's not here to talk about how you hit his car.
+To PNG someone without context, fair enough.
+I don't think anyone will listen to us, but I want to add that.

+Diamond: I don't want to add on house drama, but I don't want it to feel different in the house, I don't want anyone to feel differently toward us.

+Cass: I agree with that last statement.
+Don't take this business personally.
+I want to say that I don't necessarily hold any.
+With him being in your room, I put him on the ban list for the halloween party and he was still invited, so I spent my night having to see him get kicked out.
+I know that he would be okay if he's not allowed to come here.
+But I will not be okay if he's allowed to come here.

-Called by Jordan, second by Tavi
+Called by Jordan, seconded by Nyanza

-Pass (1/2)

-16 yaes, 0 naes, 1 abstain
+10 yaes, 2 naes, 1 abstain

-## Motion 8.2 - DISC Get-to-Know-You Night

-Host around 25 people for a get-to-know-you night submitted by Ida

-Urban planning program - chill gathering on Itos 7 to 10 p.m. this Friday

-Vivi - Will there be alcohol/food?

-I was planning on getting entertainment supplies.

-CZ - Using the 40s bathroom?

-Yep!

-Also there's a theme - Your Favorite Architectural Design Era

-Ella - Do you have any plans for security or consent talks?

-I can get pictures of everyone to distribute, and we'll definitely do consent talks.

-Called by Nyanza seconded by Tavi

-Ella - Clarification on security: photos not really needed, but maybe roaming security/checkins.
-Nyanza added that Ida could reach out to Izzy about workshift opportunity for security.

-Vote by acclaimation

-Passed.

-## Motion 8.3 - Extended Guest Stay

-Host Elery(human), Daniel(human), and Rocky(dog) for 2 weeks (July 11 - 25) submitted by Sai

-Leah - Are they musicians?

-Nope.

-Called by Tavi, seconded by Elliette

-12 yae, 2 nae, 0 abstains

-Passed
+Motion passed (2/2)

+CZ - Motion to unPNG works the same way.
+PNG list will go out on Tuesday, promise

+Melaph - Question about PNG that is central conduct related.
+If there is ever a case where someone is PNGed from a house, that case will have to go to Central.
+Will that happen here?
+A - (CZ) I'll have to check policy but if that is required then yes.

-## Motion 8.4 - Bylaw Amendment
+Motion 9.2 - Bylaw Amendment

-(⅔ over 2 Councils, Tavi presiding as CZ submitted)

-Change the Bylaw Section 1.2.III from:
+2nd Week Vote: Bylaw Amendment (⅔ over 2 Councils): Change the Bylaw Section 1.2.III from:
 “Members may not make excessive noise after 11pm during finals or on school nights; on other nights  begins at 1am.
 Excessive noise is defined as any noise that can be heard from a member’s room which causes a disturbance.”

 “Quiet Hours are to be decided each semester during Fireside Chats and affirmed in that semester’s Community Agreements.
 Excessive noise is defined as any noise that can be heard from a member’s room which causes a disturbance.”  submitted by Cristian “CZ” Zamora

 Rationale: Quiet hours have long been dynamic, being set during the Fireside Chat/Community Agreement Process.
 This Amendment brings this Section of the Bylaws in alignment with current practice.
 I left the definition for excessive noise in there, but feel free to offer suggestions!

+Tavi presiding.

+Leah - 3 a.m. people were screaming in the hallways, I'm lowkey anti quiet hours, but we don't yell at three a.m.
+Apparently we need that [reminder].

+CZ - This gives us a little more power.
+What the current house population wants for the semester.

-Called by Jordan, seconded by Nyanza
+Called by Vivi, second by Ella

-11 yaes, 2 naes, 1 abstain

-Motion passed (1/2)
+10 yes, 0 no, 0 abstain

+Passed (2/2)

 # Themes for Council

-Next time: Four Elements (Zuko was Bi)
+Planes, trains, and automobiles, transformers???

+Adjourned at 18:40